Community Standards and Policies

 Resident students will regularly participate in the academic life of Loyola University New Orleans.
 Non-involvement in the academic process, whether by choice or by circumstance, is cause for eviction from University housing without refund.

-As a condition of enrollment, all first-year and second-year students (Freshmen and Sophomores) not from the New Orleans metropolitan area are required to live in University housing.
+As a condition of enrollment, all first-year, second-year, and third-year students (Freshmen, Sophomores, and Juniors) not from the New Orleans metropolitan area are required to live in University housing.

 Eviction or mandated removal from University housing may result in suspension from the University.